freenas/freenas-docs/userguide/install.rst

   in :ref:`Import Disk` to mount the UFS-formatted disk to copy the data to the ZFS volume.
 With only one disk, back up its data to another system or media before the upgrade, format the disk as ZFS after the upgrade, then restore the backup.
-If your data currently resides on a UFS RAID of disks, you will not be able to import that data to the ZFS volume.
+If the data currently resides on a UFS RAID of disks, you will not be able to import that data to the ZFS volume.
 Instead, back up that data before the upgrade, create a ZFS volume after the upgrade, then restore the